RenDanHeYi: The Organizational Model Defining The Future Of Work?

 Haier is the world’s number one home appliance manufacturer.
 It is a Chinese colossus with >70,000 employees.
 Since the 1980’s, Haier has reinvented itself several times.

 The most recent was remarkable.
-It broke the company into >4,000 micro-enterprises.
+It broke the company into >4,000 self-managing micro-enterprises.
 These self-organizing micro businesses act as separate entities (and in some cases, actually are).
 The core idea is that employees get ownership, decision-making rights and a customer-paid salary.
 They truly become entrepreneurs.

 For a more detailed understanding of Haier, see our previous articles: Picking The Brain Of The World’s Most Radical CEO: Zhang Ruimin.